facebook/watchman/docs/install.markdown

 You can use these steps below to get watchman built.
 You will need `autoconf` and `automake`.
 You may optionally build watchman with `pcre` and `python` support.
-Consult the output of `configure --help` for more information on building.
+See below for some more information on options to configure your build.

 ```bash
 $ git clone https://github.com/facebook/watchman.git